KaranS2111/HogwartsBot_RAG_LLM/README.md

 - **Contextual Conversations**: Provides intelligent and fact-based responses using LLM capabilities and document search.
 - **Modular Design**: Separate modules for retrieval, generation, and response synthesis.
 # Demo Usage
-Here's the link to the demo use of this application.
+Video of the demo use of this application is uploaded in the repo.
 # Installation
 To set-up HogwartsBot, follow the steps below: